NotJoeMartinez/ios_backup_browser/README.md

                         Save media from backup to specified directory
 ```

-This project requires that you have an encrypted iOS backup.
+This project requires that you have an unencrypted iOS backup.
 You first need to run the program with the `--find-mimes`  flag
 with an argument to the root directory of your backup
 ```bash